 Children are often sexually abused by someone they know, trust, and even love.
 The abuse rips away their innocence at an early age and makes them wary of love and affection.
 Even as they grow older, these survivors find it hard to trust another person.
 Most of them also struggle to enjoy or accept intimacy.
 Many erect mental and emotional walls to protect themselves whenever anyone tries to get too close.

-3. High risk of substance abuse and self-harm
+3. High risk of mental health issues and self-harm

 Survivors of childhood sexual abuse are more likely to suffer mental health disorders like depression, chronic anxiety, and even eating disorders.
-To cope, some might find solace in drugs and alcohol.
 Others might entertain thoughts of self-harm or worse, suicide.

 4. Sexual health challenges